 Fremantle Ports is committed to the health and safety of our community, employees, port users and service providers.
 Fremantle Ports is ensuring the ongoing facilitation of the vital link of trade to bring the community essential supplies while doing everything to mitigate the virus’s spread.
 We are guided by the Australian Department of Health and Australian Border Force’s introduced measures at ports nationally to prevent the spread of COVID-19.
 To ensure business continuity, we are actively taking measures to help reduce the spread of COVID-19.
 Those precautions are being taken at every level of our organisation in response to the latest advice from government.

-There are no cruise ships at Fremantle.
+There are no international cruise ships at Fremantle.
 Fremantle Ports is complying with all regulations and directions from Government.
-Australian Border Force has directed that no more cruise ships are to come to Australia until 17 September 2020.
+The Australian Government has restricted outbound international travel and cruise ships until 17 March 2021.

 Container, break-bulk and bulk trades are all continuing.
 All ships must provide pre-arrival health and quarantine information that is checked by Australian authorities.
 Ships from overseas that have received clearance by the authorities can berth in the port.
 If ships or crew have been fewer than 14 days at sea, crew must follow biosecurity directions.
 All crew must remain on-board while the vessel is berthed in Australia.
 Crew are able to disembark to conduct essential vessel functions only and crew must wear personal protective equipment (PPE) while performing these functions.
 Crew should restrict their interaction with non-crew members to those interactions that are critical to the safe operation and loading/unloading of the vessel.
 Crew must also use PPE in public spaces on board the vessel while non-crew members are on-board.
 There is currently no shore leave for any crew.
 To ensure ongoing trade and supply of goods, international and interstate maritime crew change-outs are permitted and are being managed by the WA Health Department.